Sheffield walking group forced to end after yobs hurl 'fat' abuse at members

 He claimed taxi drivers refuse to visit the area at certain times, while two bus services were recently diverted away from nearby Butterthwaite Road after yobs hurled objects at the windows.

+A man was charged with attempted murder after a man in his 60s was shot during a break-in at his home in Hartley Brook Road in June last year.

+In an unrelated incident a 25-year-old man was shot in the chest but survived during an attack in Butterthwaite Road in February this year.

-The resident said he has lived in Shiregreen for more than 10 years but is now looking to move.
+The resident said he has lived in Shiregreen for more than 10 years but the string of serious offences has left him no other option but to look at moving away.

 He added residents would even be scared to attend a public meeting to discuss the issues and called for drastic action from police.